Ion Jump Motion as the Background for Muon Diffusion in Battery Materials Research Using $\mu$SR

 More specifically, $\Delta_{\rm KT}$ decreases as $\nu_{\rm i}$ increases beyond the region where $\nu_{\rm i}>\sqrt{Q}\Delta\approx0.27$ MHz, asymptotically approaching $\sqrt{1-Q}\Delta=0.134$ MHz.
 Meanwhile, $\nu_{\rm KT}$ increases with $\nu_{\rm i}$, exhibits a pronounced maximum at $\nu_{\rm i}\sim3\sqrt{Q}\Delta$ (which is slightly larger than where $\Delta_{\rm KT}$ begins to decay), and then decreases monotonically as $\nu_{\rm i}$ increases.
 Namely, $G_z^{\rm EA}(t)$ is quasistatic at both ends of $\nu_{\rm i}$, exhibiting behavior significantly different from the KT function where spin relaxation is quenched by motional narrowing as $\nu_{\rm i}$ increases.
 These characteristics of $\Delta_{\rm KT}$ and $\nu_{\rm KT}$ provides a key distinction between ion and muon diffusion and becomes crucial when comparing the simulation with the experimental results below.
 Furthermore, as seen in Fig.~\ref{dnkt}(b), the $\chi^2$ value obtained from the global fit is largely enhanced in the region of $\nu_{\rm i}$ where $\Delta_{\rm KT}$ and $\nu_{\rm KT}$ exhibit characteristic changes, confirming that the KT function fails to adequately reproduce the spin relaxation expected for ion diffusion.
 Some examples of global fitting results are shown in Figs.~\ref{dnkt}(d)--(f), where the fit becomes poor around the $\nu_{\rm i}$ region where $\Delta_{\rm KT}$ exhibits a significant decay with increasing $\nu_{\rm i}$.

-In all $\mu$SR studies of ion diffusion published to date, analysis has invariably been performed using the conventional KT function.
-Table \ref{tab1} shows a list of materials in which a maximum in $\nu_{\rm KT}$ is observed at $T^*$.
+In all $\mu$SR studies of ion diffusion published to date, analysis has been routinely performed using the conventional KT function.
+Table \ref{tab1} lists materials in which the maximum value of $\nu_{\rm KT}$ is observed at a specific temperature $T^*$.
 The occurrence/absence of a relatively sharp decrease (kink) in $\Delta_{\rm KT}$ for $T \gtrsim T^*$ is also indicated.
 To the best of our knowledge, these behaviors of $\nu_{\rm KT}$ and $\Delta_{\rm KT}$ have not been addressed until now, despite contradicting the naive expectation that the jump rate of ions driven by over-barrier jump motion would keep increasing with temperature.

 Here, Fig.~\ref{dkntm} shows the temperature dependence of $\Delta_{\rm KT}$ and $\nu_{\rm KT}$ obtained by the $\chi^2$ fits of the simulated $\mu$SR spectra with $\nu_{\rm i}$ and $\nu_\mu$ given by Eqs.~(\ref{nui}) and (\ref{num}).
 The behavior of the two fitting parameters can be qualitatively understood as replacing the horizontal axis in Fig.~\ref{dnkt}(a) from $\nu_{\rm i}$ to temperature for 200--400 K and adding the contribution of $\nu_\mu$.
 Thus the peak of $\nu_{\rm KT}$ and associated decay in $\Delta_{\rm KT}$ is a hallmark of the crossover in the $\sqrt{Q}\Delta$ sector from the broadening to the narrowing regime with increasing $\nu_{\rm i}$, as has been shown in Fig.~\ref{dnkt}(a).
 The decay in $\Delta_{\rm KT}$ corresponds to the decrease in the mean linewidth from $\Delta$ to $\sqrt{1-Q}\Delta$ associated with the sharp increase in $\nu_{\rm i}$ above $T^*$.